Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 A derivative action allows a complainant to bring an action on behalf of the corporation when the corporation refuses to bring the action itself.

-The complainant is usually a shareholder but may also be a director, officer, or creditor of the corporation.
+The complainant is usually a shareholder but may also be the corporation’s director, officer, or creditor.

 The action must be aimed at righting alleged wrongs committed against the corporation, not against the individual complainant.

-A court must grant permission, called “leave”, to a complainant before they can bring a derivative action.
+A court must grant a complainant’s permission, called “leave, ” before they can bring a derivative action.

 1. The complainant has given reasonable notice to the directors of the corporation of its intention to seek to leave to begin a derivative action; and